Oral Cancer Signs, Symptoms, Treatment, and Prevention

 How Is Oral Cancer Treated?

 Oral cancer is treated with surgery to remove the cancerous growth.
-It follows by radiation therapy and chemotherapy (drug treatments) to destroy any remaining cancer cells.
+It follows radiation therapy and chemotherapy (drug treatments) to destroy any remaining cancer cells.

 Depending on the stage of the tumor, one or more therapies are used.